kencul/SprintDoubleBind/Thunderstore/README.md

 ![Acrid sprint cancel tech demo gif](https://github.com/kencul/SprintDoubleBind/blob/main/acridDemo.gif?raw=true)

+***WARNING: This tech is very powerful and this mod makes it mindless.
+It does absurd damage and gives regen.
+This will trivialize every acrid run you do.***

 ## Features

 - **Multi-Input Support**: Toggle sprint using your mouse wheel (up/down) or a custom keyboard/mouse button.